MDMA is an illegal drug that has stimulant effects. It can also cause hallucinations.

 MDMA (3,4-methylenedioxy-methamphetamine) is a synthetic drug that was used legally in the 1970s for use in psychotherapy treatment, despite a lack of data to support its efficacy.

 The nickname “Molly” is short for “molecular.”
-It often refers to the powder form of the drug, which may be sold in capsules.
+It

 A synthetic drug is one manufactured in a laboratory environment rather than coming from a natural source.